Go to Mil Incorporated home page. Articles theme image

 In these folders you can see all persistent cookies that are saved to your user account.
 The names of the cookie files are in form username@hostname.
 For example the cookie name administrator@altavista[2] is showing that this cookie came from www.altavista.com and the current computer user was administrator.
 You can also open the cookie file to see its content but it most cases it will be encoded and not human readable.

 WARNING!
 Even if you delete all cookie files from this folder most of the information for the cookies will not be deleted because it is saved in so called index.dat file.
-In some cases you can see the index.dat file in the cookie folder but even if you can not see it be sure that it is there.
-You can not delete this file because Windows and Internet Explorer use it all the time.
+In some cases you can see the index.dat file in the cookie folder but even if you cannot see it, it is always there.
+You cannot delete this file because Windows and Internet Explorer keep it open all the time.
 The only way to get rid of the cookies for good is to shred the content of the index.dat file with a specialized privacy protection program - Mil Shield.
-It cleans not only cookies but also the content of all other index.dat files (yes, there are many other index.dat files - to learn where are they read the article Where are located Index.dat files?) along with history, temporary Internet files, recently used documents history, Google or MyWaySearch toolbars search history and many other tracks.
+It cleans not only cookies but also the content of all other index.dat files (yes, there are many other index.dat files - to learn where are they read the article Where are Index.dat files located?) along with history, temporary Internet files, recently used documents history, Google, Yahoo and Bing toolbars search history and many other tracks.

 Go to the top of the page

-You can delete cookies by deleting all text files in the cookie folders on your computer.
-The locations of cookie folders are given in the previous chapter.
+You can delete Internet Explorer cookies by deleting all text files in the cookie folders on your computer.
+The locations of IE cookie folders are given here.

 The problem is that even if you delete all cookie files from the cookie folders, most of the information for the cookies will not be deleted because it is saved in the index.dat file.
-In some cases you can see the index.dat file in the cookie folder but even if you can not see it is there.
-You can not delete this file because Windows and Internet Explorer use it all the time.
+In some cases you can see the index.dat file in the cookie folder but even if you cannot see it is there.
+You cannot delete this file because Windows and Internet Explorer use it all the time.
 The only way to get rid of the cookies for good is to shred the content of the index.dat file with a specialized privacy protection program - Mil Shield.
-It cleans not only cookies but also the content of all other index.dat files (yes, there are many other index.dat files) along with history, temporary Internet files, recently used documents history, Google or MyWaySearch toolbars search history and many other tracks.
+It cleans not only cookies but also the content of all other index.dat files (yes, there are many other index.dat files) along with history, temporary Internet files, recently used documents history, Google and Yahoo toolbars search history and many other tracks.

 Note that you can turn off the cookie support from your browser but this is not a good idea because most of the sites today require cookie support in order to work properly.
 After you delete all cookies you will have to enter your user name, password and other details every time when you visit a web site that needs registration and some sites may not work at all.
 Another good reason to keep some of the cookies is to avoid being suspicious when others notice that your cookie folders are always empty.